24775714/web-charts/README.md

 # License

 The web-charts software is released under the GNU General Public License, Version 3, 29 June 2007.
-Documentation included with the web-charts software is licensed under the GNU Free Documentation License, Version 1.3, 3 November 2008.
+Documentation included with the web-charts software (eg. /doc/) is licensed under the GNU Free Documentation License, Version 1.3, 3 November 2008.

 # Dependencies